-Households are responsible for about 43% of all food waste in the US – more than any other part of the food chain.
-Each of us throws away about 20 pounds of food per month – or an estimated 240 pounds per year.
+Households are responsible for between 40-50 percent of all the food waste generated nationwide – more than any other portion of the food chain.
+Each of us throws away an estimated 240 pounds of food per year – roughly 21 percent of the food each of us buys.

-When we throw away food, we also waste our money – about $1800 per year for a family of four – and the labor, water, energy and fuel used to produce, package and transport food from the farm to our plates.
+When we throw away food we also waste money – about $1,800 per year for a family of four as well as the labor, water, energy and fuel used to produce, package and move food from the farm to our plates.

 Download: A Guide for Reducing Food Waste at Home